LABSS/NetLogo2Mesa/Tutorial.md

 #### utility functions

 At this point every time we want to launch the model we must instantiate a `VirusModel()` object, call the `setup()` method and then loop and call the `step()` method every time.
-It would be easier to create a `run()` function that does all this for us don't you think?
+It would be easier to create a `run()` function that does all this for us, don't you think?

 In our run function we also want a way to signal to the user that the model is running correctly, even without a GUI.
 For this purpose we will use tqdm, a package to create simple progress bars.
 First install tqdm with this command: `pip install tqdm` and import it on top of the script `from tqdm import tqdm`.
 The run function that we create takes 3 parameters:

 **n_step:** this parameter takes as argument an integer number and defines the maximum number of model steps.
 Someone may ask, Can we set this to infinity? (since the simulation stops when there are no more infected nodes it might make sense).
 But it is not a good idea to put an infinite number of ticks, rather try to use a very large number as the maximum number.
 In case you want the simulation to run until there are no more infected nodes, you can change the run() function by adding a while loop instead of a for loop.
 In any case let's assign a default value to this parameter: 200 should be fine.

 **n_nodes:**  this parameter takes as argument an integer number and defines the number of nodes.
-If you remember we already assign the parameter `number_of_nodes` in the `__init__` of `VirusModel`, we want to continue to do so.
+If you remember, we already assign the parameter `number_of_nodes` in the `__init__` of `VirusModel`, we want to continue to do so.
 So we put here a default parameter None, if nothing is passed the number assigned in the `__init__` of the model is used, otherwise we change `number_of_nodes` with the number we pass here.

-**verbose:** this parameter is a mere switch that allows you to choose whether to show or not the progress bar. is useful when you want to run multiple simulations in parallel.
+**verbose:** this parameter is a mere switch that allows you to choose whether to show or not the progress bar.
+It is useful when you want to run multiple simulations in parallel.
 Using a progress bar launching multiple simulations in parallel would make a visual mess in the console.

 ```python
 def run(self, n_step=150, n_nodes=None, verbose=True):